bchaoss/Numerical-Optimization/README.md

 # Numerical-Optimization

 Basic numerical optimization algorithms implementation with examples.
+All the notebooks can be opened in `Colab`.

 Steepest descent method;
 Newton method;